Financial Transactions

 Bulk Transactions

-To add the same transaction to multiple assets, use the Bulk Update feature:
+To add the same transaction to multiple assets at once:

-- Select multiple assets in an asset list view.
+- Select multiple assets in an asset list view (for example the Financial asset list).

-- Choose Bulk Update Assets from the Actions on Selected Records menu.
+- Choose Bulk Update Assets in a Single Edit from the Actions menu.

 This is particularly useful for posting running costs (e.g. annual insurance premiums) across a group of assets.